JanuaryLabs/sdk-it/prompt.md

 *   **Summary Section:**
     *   End the article with a dedicated section titled "Notes".
     *   Present the key takeaways or summary as a bulleted list within the "Notes" section.
-    *   Relevant reference links (if any) can be included in this final section.
+    *   Relevant reference links from docs folder only (if any) can be included in this final section.

 ### Output Format ###
 Produce the complete text of the blog post directly.
 Ensure it is formatted correctly and ready for publication according to the guidelines.